-Born in 1958 in Switzerland, Irene grew up with a mother who was painter and so she started painting early.
-Nevertheless, another of her earliest passions was photography, like she stated in an interview in 2014.
+Born in 1958 in Bern, Switzerland, Irene grew up with a mother who was painter and so she started painting early.
+Nevertheless, another of her earliest passions was photography, as she stated in an interview in 2014.
 When she was aged 20, Irene was shooting portraits.
 Due to her interest for images, she studied graphic design in Rome and worked for years in the advertising business.
-During this time she continued to study painting.
-Her first subjects were realistic, so she was early recognized for her still-lifes.
-While starting to exhibit her works, her images became slowly more abstract.
+During this time, she continued to study painting.
+Her first subjects were realistic and she was early recognized for her still-lifes.
+While starting to exhibit her works, her images slowly became more abstract.
 Stimulated by the Roman gallerist Valentina Bonomo, she concentrated on photography, using it as a new tool of expression after working with different techniques like painting, graphics, sculpting and incision.

 Besides many solo and group exhibitions all around the world (inter alia Italy, Switzerland, Belgium, UK, USA, Argentina, China and Russia) Irene’s works were featured by international magazines like The New York Times Magazine, The Sunday Times Magazine, Sette del Corriere della Sera and China Daily.
-Moreover she was selected at ParisPhoto 2010.
+Moreover, she was selected at ParisPhoto 2010.
 For the EXPO 2015 the Contrasto Galleria invited her to a solo show at the Fruit and Legumes Cluster, where she presented 26 of her fruit trees.
-One of them is our artwork of the month of May 2016: “Melo in fiore” (Flowering Apple Tree).
-Actually her “Trees” are on show in Milan at the Contrasto Galleria (until 26th of July 2016).
-The exhibition is accompanied by the book “Trees” and a limited edition of 100 original signed prints published by Contrasto Galleria, Milan.
+One of them is our artwork of the month of May 2016: “Melo in fiore” (Flowering Apple Tree), though this tree is depicted with a light background.
+A selection of her trees entered in a book and a limited edition of 100 original signed prints published by Contrasto Galleria, Milan.
 Also in 2016, she won the International Photography Award in the categories Nature and Fine Art.